peternovozhilov/code-example/README.md

 ### **Additional Notes:**
 - You will need to install Firefox/Firefox Web driver + LAMP + Composer
-- Make sure you have **Java** installed on your machine, as this command runs the Selenium server using Java (run java -version from the command string).
+- Make sure you have **Java** installed on your machine, as this command runs the Selenium server using Java (run java -version from the command line).
 - Make sure the selenium-server.jar file is located in a directory accessible from where you are running the java command.
 If it's in a different location, specify the full path to the JAR file.
 - If your PHP script (index.php) interacts with Selenium (for example, using WebDriver for browser automation), ensure that the Selenium server is running before executing the PHP script.
 - If the project requires a specific configuration or additional steps, check the repository documentation (e.g., README.md) for further instructions.
-- Ask me for the valid .env file with all credentials
+- Contact the repository owner to request the valid `.env` file with all required credentials.